Home Page

 Two cars in every garage, Three eyes on every fish

+Ideas about mutations are introduced in the Simpson's episode 'Two cars in every garage, Three eyes on every fish.'
+Bart catches a three-eyed fish in the river which, leads to inspection of the nuclear power plant.
+Despite Mr. Burns's attempt to bribe the inspector he is told that unless the numerous defects, including using a plutonium rod as a paperweight, are rectified the plant will be shut down.
 For once Homer has a brainwave and convinces Mr. Burns to run for governor so that he can decide what's safe and what's not.
 Part of Mr. Burns's campaign is to use an actor to play Charles Darwin with the aim of using his theory of natural selection to convince the voting public that the three eyed is not a hideous genetic mutation.
 But instead a 'superfish' sent by god and that it's extra eye will allow it to spread across the world.

-The advantage of one eye over two is demonstrated in another one of Matt Groenings shows Futurama.
+Futurama The advantage of one eye over two is demonstrated in another one of Matt Groenings shows Futurama.
 A meteor is about to hit Lelia's home planet, but as all the inhabitants only have on eye they are completely incapable of judging distance.
+'How far away do you think it is?'
+'About ten thousand light years'

 Seconds later KABOOM!